This post may contain affiliate links. For more information, please see our affiliate policy.

 Succulent, tender roasted rack of lamb can make a very special main course for any springtime celebration, and with a little advance prep, it’s quick to make, too.
 I use garlic, olive oil, and rosemary to make a delicious Mediterranean-style rub that works perfectly with the lamb and will make your kitchen smell irresistible.

 Is your group bigger or smaller than my recipe?
 Click and slide the number next to ‘servings’ on the recipe card below to match how many you’re feeding—the recipe does the math for you and adjusts the ingredients automatically— it’s that easy.

 What is Frenched lamb?

 “Frenched” means that the bones of the roast have been trimmed of any meat, fat, and membranes for a cleaner look.
-You can ask your butcher to do this, or you can watch a tutorial on Fine Cooking and do it yourself, if you’re up to the challenge!
+You can ask your butcher to do this, or you can watch a tutorial by Gordon Ramsay and do it yourself, if you’re up to the challenge!